watermelonwolverine/Filename-Tag-Generator/README.md

 ![](media/dnd_multiple_add_tag.gif)

 You can drag and drop multiple files into the application window.
-In this case the program behaves very similar to single file drop with a few changes.
+In this case the program behaves very similar to single file drag and drop with a few changes.

 - The tag buttons will be changed to checkboxes with one of three states `On` and `Off` and `Mixed`.
 - The `Selected File` field will be disabled.
 You will have to remember which files you dragged into the application.